-- 28.1 Each competitor may have no more than two cars available for use at any one time during an Event.
-Any partially assembled survival cell will be deemed to be a car in this context if it is fitted with an engine, any front suspension external to the survival cell, bodywork, radiators, oil tanks external to the survival cell or heat exchangers. - Any driver who decides to use another car following the qualifying practice session, or whose car has a change of survival cell, must start the race from the pit lane following the procedures detailed in Article 38.3.
-Under these circumstances no restrictions on fuel load will be applied.
+28.1 Each competitor may have no more than two cars available for use at any one time during an Event.
+Any partially assembled survival cell will be deemed to be a car in this context if it is fitted with an engine, any front suspension, bodywork, radiators, oil tanks or heat exchangers.

+- 28.2 Any driver who decides to use another car following the qualifying practice session, or whose car has a change of survival cell, must start the race from the pit lane following the procedures detailed in Article 38.3.
+Under these circumstances no restrictions on fuel load will be applied. - 28.3 No change of car is permitted after the start of the race.